cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 For example, a function defined with the `IMMUTABLE` attribute can be run at query planning time, while a function with the `VOLATILE` attribute must be run for every row in the query.
 A function with the `EXECUTE ON COORDINATOR` attribute is run only on the coordinator segment and a function with the `EXECUTE ON ALL SEGMENTS` attribute is run on all primary segment instances (not the coordinator).

-See [Using Functions and Operators](../../admin_guide/query/topics/functions-operators.html#topic26/in151167) in the *Greenplum Database Administrator Guide*.
+See [Using Functions and Operators](../../admin_guide/query/topics/functions-operators.html#topic26/in151167) in the *Cloudberry Database Administrator Guide*.

 **Functions And Replicated Tables**